Xundrug/EPB/README.md

 Examples
 --------
-  >**1、Download the complex from RCSB PDB (https://www.rcsb.org/)**
+  >**1、Calculate polarized ligand charge from a complex structure. (https://www.rcsb.org/)**

       run: EPBLigCharge.py -p 1g5s -t 1

-      the output: 1g5s.pdb (download or use local file) LigWithNewCharges.mol2 (the ligand file which update the atom charges) tmp_file (is a folder, and contain some temporary files, the information write in tmp_file.dat)
+      the output: 1g5s.pdb (download or use local file) LigWithNewCharges.mol2 (the ligand file with polarized charge calculated by EPB) tmp_file (is a folder, and contain some temporary files, the information is written in tmp_file.dat)

-                  the tmp_file.dat record information as follows:
+                  the tmp_file.dat contains temporary information as follows:
                   ==========================================================================
-                  # receptor part from complex with split code.
+                  # receptor part of the complex.
                         1g5s_receptor_receptor.pdb
-                  # The parameters of residue charge information under force field(MMFF94).
+                  # Parameters of MMFF94 force field.
                         mmff94.dat
-                  # The parameters of polar bond in small molecule.
+                  # Parameters of polar bond in small molecule.
                         ligand.database
-                  # add hydrogens and missing residues & atoms by openmm.
+                  # receptor file with hydrogens and missing residues & atoms added by openmm.
                         1g5s_receptor_receptor_h.pdb
-                  # write pdb file with charge from amber99sb field.
+                  # receptor file with charge from amber99sb field.
                         rec_opemmm.pdb
-                  # ligand with charge from pybel(charge model: gasteiger).
+                  # ligand file with charge from mmff94(charge model: mmff94).
-                        lig_pybel.mol2
-                  # molecule split 1.
-                        LigWithNewCharges1.mol2
+                        lig_mmff94.mol2
                   # The ligand polar bond info(contain: atom,charge change).
                         ligand_charge.dat
                   ==========================================================================